MouldyHamburger/calculator/README.md

 # calculator
-division by zero causes the program to crash
+- division by zero causes the program to crash

-no input validation for floats
+- no input validation for floats

-overall disorganized
+- overall disorganized

+- 'audio.mp3' must be in the same directory as calculator.exe or calculator.py